omscs-study/omscs-study.github.io/index.md

 ### Community Guidelines

+1. **Don't share private files.**
-1. Don't share large files, like `zip` and `pdf` files.
+2. Don't share large files, like `zip` and `pdf` files.
-2. Be nice and keep it professional.
+3. Be nice and keep it professional.
-3. Don't use `@everyone` or `@channel`.
+4. Don't use `@everyone` or `@channel`.
 Your classmates live in different timezones.
-4. Don't violate the [honor code](https://policylibrary.gatech.edu/student-affairs/academic-honor-code).
+5. Don't violate the [honor code](https://policylibrary.gatech.edu/student-affairs/academic-honor-code).
 Your TA's are probably in the same channel.
-5. We're on the free tier, so we have limited integrations (10).
+6. We're on the free tier, so we have limited integrations (10).
 Chances are, your integration request to add all cat pictures to a private Dropbox folder will be rejected.
 If it doesn't help the whole community, it likely doesn't deserve a spot in the Top 10.

 ### File Space